themindfuldev/gatsby-cintiaromero/src/pages/blog/2017-07-09-vegan-guide-me.md

 tags:
   - ux
 date: 2017-07-09
-description: VeganGuide.Me is a fully-responsive website designed to help saving animals lives through sharing knowledge, tips and guiding your vegan shopping experience, featuring a blazing-fast search bar.
+description: VeganGuide.Me is a fully-responsive website designed to help saving animals lives through sharing knowledge and tips and guiding your vegan shopping experience, powered by a blazing-fast search bar.
 image: /img/ux-vegan-guide.jpg
 ---